What a wild year 2020 has been. Even those of us that were closely monitoring the pandemic had no idea how it would change things.

 This year has been difficult, but I know I am fortunate.
 My wonderful girlfriend, Holly, moved in with me.
 And despite how bad the virus has been, my friends and family have been in good health.

-I’ve been publishing these annual reviews every year for the last six years.
+I’ve been publishing these annual reviews every year for the last several years.
 You can check the archives and find my reviews from 2014, 2015, 2016, 2017, 2018 and 2019.
 During that time, I’ve been a producer for casinos, started fantasy sports business and joined two startups—one of which I’ve been at for the last few years.

 I am doing a bit of an abbreviated review this year.
 I don’t have categories, just a few things I’d like to discuss.